What to Do Immediately After Buying a House

 The price of a home inspection may vary, but it is essential.
 This is why an unexpected savings account is critical.

 No one likes unpacking after moving, but there are some ways to make the process easier and faster.
-When packing everything up at your old house, put everyday items in one box and unpack that first.
-Or you could unpack as you clean room by room.
+Resist the urge to unpack everything at once.
+Start with essentials: one bathroom, your bedroom, and basic kitchen items.

 Take your time, and remember that everything does not need to be done simultaneously.
 Start small and work up to larger tasks like stocking your kitchen or garage.
 As you unpack, take note of items you don't have and set aside time to pick them up.